 Programme overview

-Property developers plan and carry out the purchase, development and sale of new or existing properties.
+Property developers plan and carry out the purchase, development, and sale of new or existing properties.
 The Bachelor of Construction (Property Development) gives you an insight into the process of developing a property - from initial concept to project completion and sale.
-Gain an understanding of the valuation, financing and management of property and property portfolios, learn to identify and develop project opportunities, become familiar with construction practice, procurement tendering, property and contract law and administration, sustainable design, and design management.
+Gain an understanding of the valuation, financing, and management of property and property portfolios, identify and develop project opportunities, and become familiar with construction practice, procurement tendering, property and contract law and administration, sustainable design, and design management.

 Highlights

-- Once you've completed the programme, you could use your knowledge of property investment and development to work with property managers, banks and corporate organisations, specialising in large commercial developments or residential properties.
+- Once you've completed the programme, you could use your property investment and development knowledge to work with property managers, banks, and corporate organisations, specialising in large commercial developments or residential properties.

 - Gain a thorough grounding in all aspects of the construction industry.

-- In your final papers you'll undertake a major industry research project where you can integrate what you've learnt with practical experience.
+- In your final papers, you'll undertake a major industry research project where you can integrate what you've learned with practical experience.

 - Learn from experienced lecturers who have worked in the construction industry.